w3f/polkadot-wiki/docs/learn-faq.md

 Blockchains need a method to adapt and evolve.
 Therefore, an on-chain governance system was necessary for the long-term success of Polkadot.
-Ultimately, it is the token holders that are resonsible for preventing Polkadot's governance from failing by using their economic value and conviction to sway the progression of the protocol.
+Ultimately, it is the token holders that are responsible for preventing Polkadot's governance from failing by using their economic value and conviction to sway the progression of the protocol.